What are your reasons for hiring a consultant? According to Entrepreneur, the top reasons companies bring in an outside consultant are because they:

 • Need an objective point of view

-• Need new knowledge
+• Need training

-• Want someone to do dirty work
+• Want (or need) someone to do the “dirty work”

 Make Sure Your Consultant Knows Their Stuff